-The Ohio State University
+The Ohio State University Wexner Medical Center

-Zaibo Li, MD, PhD, MBA is an Associate Professor, Associate Director of pathology residency program and digital pathology division in the Department of Pathology at The Ohio State University Wexner Medical Center.
-He is board certified in Anatomic/Clinical Pathology and Cytopathology.
-His practice and academic interests are breast/gynecological pathology, cytopathology and digital pathology.
-He completed his residency, fellowship in Cytopathology and Breast/Gynecologic Pathology at UPMC, Pittsburgh, PA.He has published more than 130 scientific articles and many book chapters.
+Zaibo Li, MD, Ph.D, MBA is a Professor, Director of Cytopathology and Cytopathology Fellowship Program, Associate Director of Digital and Computational Pathology at The Ohio State University Wexner Medical Center.
+He also holds an Endowed University Pathology Services Anatomic Pathology Professorship.
+Dr. Li is board certified in Anatomic/Clinical Pathology and Cytopathology.
+His academic interests are cytopathology, breast, gynecological pathology, and digital pathology.
+He completed his residency in AP/CP and a fellowship in Cytopathology at UPMC, and then completed a second fellowship in Breast/Gynecologic Pathology at Magee-Womens Hospital of UPMC in Pittsburgh, PA.
+Dr. Li has published more than 150 scientific articles and many book chapters.
 He is currently served as section or associate editor/editorial board for several Pathology Journals and also served in multiple national society committees.
 He has presented lectures on national/international pathology conferences and teaching courses.